frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 To move along the road to holiness, but especially when we feel the weight of our weaknesses, we have to recollect ourselves in prayer, in an intimate conversation with Our Lord.

-Public prayer, or prayer in common, in which all the faithful take part, is holy and necessary, for God wishes also to see His children praying together (Matt.
+Public prayer, or prayer in common, in which all the faithful take part, is holy and necessary, for God wishes also to see His children praying together (*cf*.
+Matt.
 18:19-20).

 But Our Lord\'s commandment to us to "go into your inner room and shut the door upon yourself, and so pray to your Father in secret" (Matt.
 6:6) should never be superseded.